Storidge/cio-user-docs/kubernetes_storage/volumes.md

 Figure 1.
 Dynamic provisioning of a persistent volume

-The CIO installation package installs a CSI volume plugin (csi-cio) for Kubernetes v1.10 and above.
+The software installation package installs a [Storidge CSI driver](https://hub.docker.com/_/storidge-csi-driver) for Kubernetes v1.14 and above.
 Once deployed, the volume plugin (aka provisioner) forwards requests from `PersistentVolumeClaims` to the CIO software which provisions and automatically attaches the `storidgeVolume` to the node where the pod is scheduled to run.

 Storidge supports multiple volume types in a Kubernetes cluster, including NFS and ISCSI.